 - A. The differences in wages and benefits across industries

 - 1. Attributed to:

 - a.
 The industry's product market

 - b.
 The degree of capital intensity

 - c.
 The profitability of the industry

 - d.
 Unionization

 - B. Companies in Product Markets with Little Competition

 - 1. Generally pay higher wages

 - 2. Exhibit substantial profits

 - 3. Exhibit limited new competition because of:

 - a.
 Higher barriers to entry

 - b.
 Insignificant influence of foreign competition

 - 4. Government regulations and extremely expensive equipment represent entry barriers

 - C. Capital Intensity

 - 1. Defined as the extent to which companies' operations are based on the use of large-scale equipment

 - 2. The amount of average pay varies with the degree of capital intensity

 - a.
 Generally manufacturing jobs are capital intensive, service jobs are not

-- C. Profitability
+- D. Profitability

-- 1. Generally, the more profitable the industry, the higher the compensation
+- 1. Companies in more profitable industries tend to pay higher compensation

-- D. Unionization
+- E. Unionization

 - 1. Unionized industries tend to pay higher

 - 2. Power of collectively negotiating leads to higher wages than individually negotiating